-After serving as adjunct faculty in the PT Assistant Program at LaGuardia Community College, Stephen returned to his undergraduate alma mater after over a decade to join the faculty in the Doctorate in Physical Therapy Program at Stony Brook.
+Stephen later returned to Stony Brook to join the faculty in the Doctorate in Physical Therapy Program.
 He is involved in the orthopedic rehabilitation track, exercise physiology and cardiopulmonary rehabilitation classes.
-His research interests are in the areas of cardiopulmonary physical therapy, particularly in the critically ill, and in oncology rehabilitation.
+After teaching hand and upper extremity courses, Stephen continued to pursue interest in hand therapy.
+He has accrued the practical hours required to specialize, and is projected to obtain the prestigious Certified Hand Therapist (CHT) title this Fall 2018.
 In addition to Stephen’s clinical duties, he has been in competitive martial arts since the age of 7 and continues to train in kickboxing and wrestling.
 He has also picked up powerlifting in his free time.

 Dr. Lauralee Johnson, PT, DPT